marcusprose/mathematical-data-science/README.md

 # mathematical-data-science
-Typed responses for assignments in a course in machine learning with a focus on proofs
+A subset of typed responses for an undergraduate course in machine learning with a focus on proofs.
+Topics include supervised and unsupervised learning methods, with a focus on k-NN, SVMs, and Neural Networks.